LineandVertexSoftware/vertexa-chart/README.md

 ### Range slider and range selector

-If you're building dashboards with time-series data (or any chart where users need to zoom into a specific window), the range slider and range selector make that easy without writing custom zoom logic.
+For time-series dashboards, the range slider and range selector provide a small overview and a set of preset x-range controls.

-The **range slider** renders a small overview of your data below the chart.
-Users drag a selection window to control which portion of the x-axis is visible.
-The **range selector** adds preset buttons (like "1h", "7d", "All") that jump to common time windows.
+The **range slider** renders below the chart.
+Dragging its selection window sets the visible x-range.
+The **range selector** adds preset buttons such as "1h", "7d", and "All".

 ```ts
 layout: {